Stream processing

-In computer science, stream processing (also known as event stream processing, data stream processing, or distributed stream processing) is a programming paradigm which views streams, or sequences of events in time, as the central input and output objects of computation.
+In computer science, stream processing (also known as event stream processing, data stream processing, or distributed stream processing) is a programming paradigm that views streams, or sequences of events in time, as the central input and output objects of computation.
 Stream processing encompasses dataflow programming, reactive programming, and distributed data processing.
-Stream processing systems aim to expose parallel processing for data streams and rely on streaming algorithms for efficient implementation.
-The software stack for these systems includes components such as programming models and query languages, for expressing computation; stream management systems, for distribution and scheduling; and hardware components for acceleration including floating-point units, graphics processing units, and field-programmable gate arrays.
+Stream processing systems use streaming algorithms to trace parallel processing for data streams.
+The software stack for these systems includes components such as programming models and query languages, for expressing computation; stream management systems for distribution and scheduling; and hardware components for acceleration, including floating-point units, graphics processing units, and field-programmable gate arrays.

-The stream processing paradigm simplifies parallel software and hardware by restricting the parallel computation that can be performed.
+The stream processing paradigm simplifies parallel software and hardware by restricting the kinds of parallel computation that can be performed.
 Given a sequence of data (a stream), a series of operations (kernel functions) is applied to each element in the stream.
-Kernel functions are usually pipelined, and optimal local on-chip memory reuse is attempted, in order to minimize the loss in bandwidth, associated with external memory interaction.
-Uniform streaming, where one kernel function is applied to all elements in the stream, is typical.
-Since the kernel and stream abstractions expose data dependencies, compiler tools can fully automate and optimize on-chip management tasks.
-Stream processing hardware can use scoreboarding, for example, to initiate a direct memory access (DMA) when dependencies become known.
-The elimination of manual DMA management reduces software complexity, and an associated elimination for hardware cached I/O, reduces the data area expanse that has to be involved with service by specialized computational units such as arithmetic logic units.
+Kernel functions are usually pipelined, and efficient local on-chip memory reuse is attempted in order to minimize bandwidth loss associated with external memory interaction.
+Uniform streaming, in which a single kernel function is applied to all elements in the stream, is typical.
+Because the kernel and stream abstractions expose data dependencies, compiler tools can fully automate and optimize on-chip management tasks.
+Stream processing hardware can use techniques such as scoreboarding to initiate direct memory access (DMA) when dependencies are resolved.
+The elimination of manual DMA management reduces software complexity, while the reduced reliance on hardware cached I/O decreases the memory footprint required by specialized computational units such as arithmetic logic units.

 During the 1980s stream processing was explored within dataflow programming.
-An example is the language SISAL (Streams and Iteration in a Single Assignment Language).
+One example is the language SISAL.

 Applications

-Stream processing is essentially a compromise, driven by a data-centric model that works very well for traditional DSP or GPU-type applications (such as image, video and digital signal processing) but less so for general purpose processing with more randomized data access (such as databases).
-By sacrificing some flexibility in the model, the implications allow easier, faster and more efficient execution.
-Depending on the context, processor design may be tuned for maximum efficiency or a trade-off for flexibility.
+Stream processing can be viewed as a compromise, driven by a data-centric model that works well for traditional DSP- or GPU-type applications (such as image, video and digital signal processing), but less well for general purpose processing with more randomized data access (such as databases).
+By sacrificing some flexibility in the model, this approach can enable easier, faster, and more efficient execution.
+Depending on the context, processor design can be tuned for maximum efficiency or for a trade-off with flexibility.

-Stream processing is especially suitable for applications that exhibit three application characteristics:
+Stream processing is especially suitable for applications that exhibit three characteristics: